SciSharp/BotSharp/docs/index.rst

 .. image:: https://img.shields.io/discord/1106946823282761851?label=Discord
     :target: `discord`_

+**Build the AI chatbot platform from scratch with .NET**

+> The LLM powered Conversational Service framework

 *"Conversation as a platform (CaaP) is the future, so it's perfect that we're already offering the whole toolkits to .NET developers using BotSharp the Bot Platform Builder to build a CaaP.
 It opens up as much learning power as possible for your robots and precisely control every step of the AI processing pipeline."*